 6. Sample a Few Brews

-Dreary weather lends itself nicely to sitting indoors and drinking with your friends, and Rochester has plenty of dreary weather.
+Dreary weather lends itself nicely to sitting indoors and drinking craft brews and Rochester has plenty of both.

-The best place in town to sample craft brews is at Roc Brewing Co.
+My favorite brewery in town is Roc Brewing Co.
 Definitely order the sampler flight to start and then stay for a pint of your favorite.
 Round it out with a snack (soft pretzels or food truck offerings) and some killer sunset views through the floor-to-ceiling windows.

-If you prefer to stay sober, go to Spot Coffee instead to get your brew fix; my pick is the cocomoco (a mocha made with chocolate milk rather than chocolate syrup).
+If you prefer to stay sober, go to Ugly Duck Coffee instead to get your brew fix.
+Better yet, visit both.

 7. Drink Wine